danielsnick3/linked-blog-starter-md/Boss Fights/The Constrictor.md

 Inverse Affliction: if this creature has putrescence they can not use their legendary resistance.

 Grasping Vines: A trail of vines continuously follows each enemy in this combat, if an enemy touches any vines they must succeed on a dc 17 strength saving throw or have the grasping vines attached to them.
-While the vines are attached the creature loses half of their movement and gains a stack of Putrescence when they fail a saving throw.
+While the vines are attached, the creature loses half of their movement and gains a stack of Putrescence when they fail a saving throw.
 At the beginning of an attached creatures turn the saving throw is rolled again on a success breaking free.
 Moving 30ft. in one round or using an action may remove the vines.

 Putrescence Initiative

-Any damage dealt from the Putrescence initiative can apply a stack of Putrescence
+Putrid Spikes: Any damage dealt from the Putrescence initiative can apply a stack of Putrescence

 Spreading Plague: As an action, this creature targets a creature that has putrescence, in 1 round that creature will explode spreading their putrescence to each creature within 30 ft and dealing xd8 damage where x is the number of putrescence stacks.